birth-outcomes/birth_outcomes_summary/design_methods/design_examples.md

     * Time of day unrelated to outcome and to other confounders - mothers giving birth at different times of day are observationally similar - suggesting excess number of C-sections observed are due to non-medical reasons
 * OLS regression with outcome of neonatal health, and predictors of:
     * Mother's personal and pregnancy characteristics
-    * Estimate from a regression with outcome of whether delivery was unplanned C-section or vaginal delivery and predictors of:
-        * Whether woman gave before from 11pm-4am or not (which is when obstetricians are more likely to, to get time for rest or leisure)
+    * Estimate from a regression with outcome of whether delivery was unplanned C-section or vaginal delivery and predictor is whether woman gave before from 11pm-4am or not (which is when obstetricians are more likely to, to get time for rest or leisure)

 ![Unplanned C-sections by time of day](../images/costa_ramon_2018.jpg)